jpsanders101/theBest.Pictures/README.md

 # TheBest.Pictures

-A React.js web app for crossing-off and rating every Oscar Best Picture winners as you see them.
+A web app for crossing-off and rating every Oscar Best Picture winner as you see them.

 ## Local Setup